Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Methods

 The two constants $S_1$ and $S_2$ are the far-field strain rates at $x = +\infty$ and $z = +\infty$, respectively, non-dimensionalized by the ambient strain rate at $y = +\infty$, $S^*$.
 For the remainder of this manuscript, $^*$ indicates a dimensional quantity.
 All other quantities are non-dimensional.
 Variables $f_{1}^{'}$ and $f_{2}^{'}$ are two of three similarity variables, all of which are functions of $y$ only.
 The third similarity variable is defined according to Eq.
-(10) from which the $v$ velocity component is found via Eq.
-(11).
+(13) from which the $y$ velocity component is found via Eq.
+(14).

-Employing a Howarth–Dorodnitsyn transformation from $y\,\to\,\eta$ allows the equations to be further simplified.
+Employing a Howarth–Dorodnitsyn transformation from $y\,\to\,\eta$ i.e., $\eta \equiv$ \(\int_{0}^{y} \rho(y^{}) \,dy^{}\), allows the equations to be further simplified.
+After the transformation to $\eta$-space is made, we denote first derivatives with respect to $\eta$ using superscript $'$.
+Derivatives of higher order have additional ``primes'', e.g., a second derivative has superscript $''$.
 For a complete derivation of the similarity solution, the reader is encouraged to see Sirignano \cite{Sirignano1} pg.
 A21-11-16.
-The similar form of the governing equations is presented below along with the equation of state.
-Equations (12-13) are the momentum equations in the $x$ and $z$ directions.
+The similar form of the governing equations and their boundary conditions are presented below, along with the equation of state.
+Equations (15-16) are the momentum equations in the $x$ and $z$ directions.
 The $y$ momentum equation is not needed to obtain the velocity field but can be used to obtain the pressure gradient.